Bengal kittens for sale USA; she wanted a cat that looked like a tiger. Meet the tiger.

 Today toyger kittens can cost as much as $5,000 — a price comparable to that of an actual tiger on the American market.
 If the prices seem high, it is because these breeders must cover all the costs of an owner (litter, food, vet bills, pet insurance) multiplied many times over.
 Plus, to be seriously involved in the genetic evolution of a species is a serious investment.

 23andMe-like feline DNA tests that help breeders (and owners) test for morphological aspects or disorders start at $89 per feline.
 And to further the research, Mr. Hutcherson recently worked with a cat geneticist, Dr. Chris Kaelin at Stanford University, to clone one of his champion cats at a cost of $25,000.

-However, Because each cat and kitten is an investment, breeders at this level tend to vet their potential buyers as stringently as a buyer may evaluate a seller.
+However, because each cat and kitten is an investment, breeders at this level tend to vet their potential buyers as stringently as a buyer may evaluate a seller.
 Contracts often stipulate that the buyer must spay and neuter their cat, and that no cat will end up in a shelter.
+Bengal kittens for sale $300 near me.
 The cats even come with a lifelong unconditional return policy.

 Location is a consideration, too: Cats that are considered hybrids, like the Bengal, are illegal in some places, including New York City and Hawaii.
 In Rhode Island, owners of toygers — because of the Bengal in their lineage — require a permit, just as owners of a pet alligator, chimpanzee or wolf would.